-Ranelagh School is a secondary school near Bracknell who has taken part in 24 Readathons since 1996 and raised more than £35,000.
-Mrs Saunders, Assistant Curriculum Leader for English, has organised Readathon for the past five years at Ranelagh.
+Ranelagh School is a secondary school near Bracknell.
+With 24 Readathons under its belt since 1996, the Berkshire school has raised more than £35,000.
+Assistant Curriculum Leader for English, Mrs Saunders has organised Readathon for the past five years at Ranelagh.
 She said:

 “Readathon works brilliantly with our Year 7 pupils when they first transition into secondary school.
 We have new pupils from around 20 different primary schools so it’s unlikely that lots of the children will know each other and Readathon really helps to build a sense of community as everyone can get involved.
 A week of timetabled English lessons are taken over for the event and it has become a real tradition and such an important part of our school calendar – there’s always such an incredible buzz and excitement.